 (1500-1800 words; 5-6 pages) This assignment asks you to conduct a rhetorical analysis of a medical website or the social media account of a medical organization (such as a hospital, an obstetric practice, a professional association, a medical school, or a specialty clinic).
 How does the author use language and imagery to construct an argument about medicine, illness, or healing?
 Who is the intended audience?
 What is at stake?

 Texts in Conversation

 (1800-2400 words; 6-8 pages) For this assignment, you will conduct a comprehensive examination of literature about topic related to conceptions of health, illness and/or medicine.
-For example, you might examine how pharmaceutical advertising has changed since the 1800s.
-You might research the anti-vaccine movement, organ donation, or the medical school admissions process.
-You might investigate a new therapeutic technology or the allocation of a scarce medical resource.
 Once you have identified sources expressing a range of positions on the topic, you will place these into critical dialogue with one another.
 This assignment will both enrich your understanding of how debates around your chosen topic are articulated and inform your final paper.